 The Super Stock moniker gained further notoriety In June of that year when Jan and Dean sang about a Super Stock Dodge in The Little Old Lady From Pasadena.

 The Tempests formed in 1962 in St. Petersburg Florida, later releasing two singles in 1966, I Want You Only and I Want You To Know.

 The Thunderbirds of Iowa released two singles in 1967, Hey Little Girl and Those Days Are Gone.
 The band broke up in 1968, then regrouped from 2004 to 2013.

 The Booker T. and the M.G.’s offshoot was not the only Triumphs.
-There was another group of the same name from Wisconsin that recorded four original tunes in 1964; the most popular being Surfside Date.
+Another group of the same name from Wisconsin recorded four original tunes in 1964, the most popular being Surfside Date.
 The song faded into obscurity before being rediscovered in the 1980s and is now once again available on vinyl.

 The Vettes were a studio band formed by musician and producer Bruce Johnson that released a single album, Rev-Up in 1964.
 The following year, Bruce joined The Beach Boys.